contember/docs/docs/intro/how-it-works.md

 ---
-title: How Contember API works?
+title: How Contember works?
 slug: /
 ---

-Contember API is a standalone server, which provides an extensive GraphQL API for your data - we call it the Content API.
-Contember API also provides, what we call a Tenant API which handles authentication and authorization so you can control who and how can access your data.
+Contember Engine is a standalone server, which provides an extensive GraphQL API for your data - we call it the Content API.
+Contember API also provides, what we call a Tenant API which handles authentication and authorization, so you can control who and how can access your data.

+There is also Contember Admin - an SDK for building custom management interfaces.

 ![contember diagram](/assets/contember-diagram.svg)

 <!--
 TODO:
-MISSING SYSTEM API
-- imho irrelevant here
 MISSING PROJECTS
 PICTURE OF CONTEMBER API SERVER, POSTGRES DB AND MULTIPLE CLIENTS THE CONTEMBER API SERVER SQUARE CONTAINS SUB-SQUARES = PROJECTS & TENANT API